-In 2011, Foundation Chairman Ms Jillian Segal AO formed the Chairman's Circle, a group of supporters which collectively funds a Scholarship each year.
-During the year the directors contributed \$62,000 in support of the Chairman's Circle (2019: \$50,000).
+In 2011, Foundation Chairman Ms Jillian Segal AO formed the Chairman's Circle, a group of supporters which collectively funds at least one Scholarship each year.
+During the year, the directors contributed \$40,027 in support of the Chairman's Circle (2020: \$62,000).
+Some directors contributed a further \$3,450 in additional donations (2020: Nil).

-The Foundation Chairman, Ms Jillian Segal AO and her husband Mr John Roth have established a perpetual scholarship to Harvard University through a donation to the Foundation's Endowment.

-A Foundation Director, Ms Lee Liberman through the Lee Liberman Charitable Foundation has established a perpetual scholarship through a \$2.5m donation to the Foundation's Endowment.
+Two directors have in the past donated to the Foundation's Endowment for the establishment of perpetual scholarships.
+The Foundation Chairman, Ms Jillian Segal AO and her husband Mr John Roth have established a perpetual scholarship to Harvard University.
+The Foundation Deputy Chairman, Ms Lee Liberman through the Lee Liberman Charitable Foundation has established the Lee Liberman John Monash Scholarships.

-Ms Carolyn Kay contributed to the new 2021 Cultural John Monash Scholarship.
+Ms Carolyn Kay contributed to the Cultural John Monash Scholarship during the year.